yfractal/sdb/scripts/benchmark/README.md

 As puma server needs warm up, we only take the last 100 requests into consideration.

 grep "puma-delay" homeland.log | tail -n 100 > tail-100.log

+## rbspy
+The rate has been set to 1000 as sdb sleep interval is 1ms.

+./target/release/rbspy record --rate 1000 --pid <PID> --nonblocking

 ```ruby
 analyzer = Sdb::Analyzer::Puma.new('tail-100.log')